Frequently Asked Questions

 A: T visas, a temporary nonimmigrant status, are available to victims of human trafficking; U visas are available to victims of domestic violence and other serious crimes; VAWA self-petitions are available to spouses, parents, or children of abusers; and asylum is available to individuals fleeing the threat of violence on return to a home country.

-Q: I see success stories on your website from former clients.
+Q: I see survivor stories on your website from former clients.
 How do you ensure the safety of your clients, and can I expect my information to be kept confidential?